thatsbloo/bot/README.md

-# deezybot
+# bot
-The (somewhat filtered and rinsed down) source code for my stupid discord bot Deezy!
+yes this is my bot or something